seemoo-lab/powerpc-ose/README.md

 **The original firmware `tbrc_ram.elf` is not included in this repository!**
 If you have the original base station and this file, you can use our binary patcher at your own risk.
 This should only be done for testing and never in a production environment.

+The public release only contains the `execaddr` patch, which allows to execute a function at a given address with arguments from the serial command line interface.
+All other patches are removed, since they expose a lot of internal firmware functionality.

 ## Creating new interfaces to firmware functions